-About - At the end of Shark peninsula in Lüderitz, Namibia's Shark Island offers visitors campsites at budget rates, beautiful scenery and a rich history.
+About Shark Island - At the end of a peninsula in Lüderitz, Namibia's Shark Island offers visitors campsites at budget rates, beautiful scenery and a rich history.

-Luderitz Bay is a windy town on Namibia's southern coast with a rich history which signalled the beginning of the diamond trade as well as the early seeds of colonialism.
+Luderitz Bay is a windy town on Namibia's southern coast with a rich history which signalled the beginning of the diamond trade as well as the early seeds of colonialism in Namibia.

-One big ablution facility provides showers, toilets and baths to the campers, with additional small ablution facilities spaced between the campsites.
+One big ablution facility provides showers, toilets and baths to the campers.

 A washing-up facility for doing dishes as well as a laundry is provided inside the building.